Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 > If either player takes damage: You can Special Summon this card from your hand or Graveyard, then you can increase this card’s Level (max 12) by 1 for every 100 damage taken.

-They can then banish a card from the hand or Grave to search a Ritual-relyzen card:
+They can then banish a card from the hand or Grave to search a Ritual-related card:

 > You can banish 1 card from your hand or Graveyard; add 1 ‘Darquess’ {...} from your Deck or Banished Pile to your hand.